chaosvector/vim-business-model-canvas/revenues.md

 - For what do they currently pay?
 - How are they currently paying?
 - How would they prefer to pay?
-- How much does each Revenue Stream contribute to overall revenue?
+- How much does each Revenue Stream contribute to overall revenues?

 ## Types

 - Asset sale
 - Usage fee
-- Subscription fees
+- Subscription Fees
 - Lending/Renting/Leasing
 - Licensing
 - Brokerage fees